 The following notes are provided as a guide to approaching Brighton Marina by sea.
 Visitors to Brighton Marina should however make sure that they are aware of all navigational dangers by consulting up-to-date charts and pilot books.
 Visitors should also be aware of current Notices to Mariners and weather and tides before planning a visit.
 Brighton Marina tide tables are available showing tide heights.
 No adjustment is required for British Summer Time.
 Click here to see Brighton Marina tide tables.

 Approaching Brighton Marina by sea

 When approaching Brighton Marina please call the Marina Reception on VHF Channel 80 or 37, alternatively call 01273 819919.
 Please also check with the marina or Coastguard for current Notices to Mariners.

 The entrance to Brighton Marina lies between the marina’s east and west breakwater arms and is dredged to – 1.7m C.D.
-However, storms tend to drive sand in to form a bank to the south and east of the end of the eastern breakwater and shoaling may occur in the entrance channel, particularly on the east side, between annual dredges.
+However, storms tend to drive sand in to form a bank to the south and east of the end of the eastern breakwater and shoaling may occur in the entrance channel, particularly on the east side, between annual dredges, vessels with a draft in excess of 1m are advised to wait at least 120 minutes either side of low water.
 For the latest position contact the Marina Reception VHF Channel 80 or 37.

 The entrance channel is buoyed by red and green markers.
 When approaching from the west, please give the end of the western breakwater a wide berth to avoid exiting traffic.